ewertoncmiranda/ewertoncmiranda/README.md

-## Hello bro , Hello sis , HELLO WOLRD!
+## Hello bro , Hello sis , HELLO WOLRD :earth_americas: :earth_asia: :earth_africa:!

-### I 'm Ewerton and be welcome at my GitHub profile 👋
+### I 'm Ewerton and be welcome at my GitHub profile :octocat:
 ##### I'm a Java Student and a lover by code and development.

 ###### Mine prefered stack's are :